 Very often, upon divorcing, one spouse wants to leave the child to the other by offering the other some money, hoping that he or she will no longer be obligated to maintain and raise the child.
 This is illegal in China.
 The China Marriage Law provides expressly that after divorcing, the parents have the right and OBLIGATION to maintain and educate the child.
 This statutory obligation is also applicable in the case of a child that is born out of wedlock.
 The child will always be able to ask for maintenance fee from the other parent that is not living with the child.

 Unfortunately, under Chinese family laws, the obligations for custodianship and maintenance are not well defined as they should be, and are very much mixed and misused in various laws and regulations.
 This poses another layer of problem to the issue and drafting in this regard shall be well considered and thought over.

 3. Penalty for Infidelity

 Nowadays, fidelity is something precious in our world.
-It is very common for a couple to think about using financial penalty in their pre-nuptial agreement to prevent the other party from commiting unfaithful conducts and adultory.
+It is very common for a couple to think about using financial penalty in their pre-nuptial agreement to prevent the other party from committing unfaithful conducts and adultery.

-However such agreement is not upheld in Chinese courts.
-In Shanghai where I practice law, the Shanghai High People’s Court has made it clear in its notice back in 2004 that such agreements are related to moral oblgatioin instead of legal obligation, and therefore should not be treated as a cause of action.
+However, such agreement is not upheld in Chinese courts.
+In Shanghai where I practice law, the Shanghai High People’s Court has made it clear in its notice back in 2004 that such agreements are related to moral obligation instead of legal obligation, and therefore should not be treated as a cause of action.